newrelic/node-newrelic/cloud-tooling/azure-site-extension/Content/README.md

   - `Content/applicationHost.xdt` - XDT transformation to add the necessary agent startup environment variable to the app config when the app starts up
   - `Content/install.cmd` - Simple batch file that wraps a call to the Powershell `install.ps1` script
   - `Content/install.ps1` - Powershell script that moves/installs the agent bundle to the proper location on the host
-  - `Content/uninstall.cmd` - Simple batch file that will remove the Node installtion artifacts when the extension is removed
+  - `Content/uninstall.cmd` - Simple batch file that will remove the Node installation artifacts when the extension is removed

+Note: We recommend installing or removing this Azure site extension while your web application is stopped.